Cummins quarterly profit rises, affirms guidance

-(Reuters) - Diesel engine maker Cummins Inc (CMI.N) reported a 33 percent rise in quarterly profit on Tuesday due to strength in the North American truck and construction markets and growth in the global mining business.
+May 1 (Reuters) - Diesel engine maker Cummins Inc reported a 33 percent rise in quarterly profit on Tuesday due to strength in the North American truck and construction markets and growth in the global mining business.

 The company reported net earnings of $455 million, or $2.38 per share, compared with $343 million, or $1.75 per share, a year earlier.